Technical specifications and guidance

 Snyk categorizes framework support into two levels: Comprehensive and Partial.

-Comprehensive support indicates the following:
+Comprehensive support includes:

 • Engine support: The Snyk Code engine is fully optimized for this framework.

-Partial support indicates the following:
+Partial support includes:

 How Snyk Code analysis works